ibm-cloud-docs/containers/cs_versions_120.md

 # 1.20 version information and update actions
 {: #cs_versions_120}

-This version no longer supported.
+This version is no longer supported.
 Update your cluster to a [supported version](/docs/containers?topic=containers-cs_versions) as soon as possible.
 {: important}

 Review information about version 1.20 of {{site.data.keyword.containerlong}}, released 16 Feb 2021.